Water-Melon/Melon/docs/book/en/json.md

 void mln_json_array_remove(mln_json_t *j, mln_uauto_t index);
 ```

-Description: Delete and release the element with index `index` from the array type JSON node.
+Description: Remove and free the last element from the array type JSON node `j`.
+The `index` parameter must equal the last valid index (i.e., `length - 1`); it is used only for an assertion check in debug builds.

-Return value: Returns the element pointer if it exists, otherwise returns `NULL`
+Return value: None